me-shabbir-ahmed/me-shabbir-ahmed.github.io/content/post/data-visualization/index.md

   # caption: 'Image credit: [**Unsplash**](https://unsplash.com)'
 ---

-# Wowchemy is designed to give technical content creators a seamless experience.
-You can focus on the content and Wowchemy handles the rest.
+''Wowchemy is designed to give technical content creators a seamless experience.
+You can focus on the content and Wowchemy handles the rest.''

 # Use popular tools such as Plotly, Mermaid, and data frames.